SevenYoung/Twins/README.md

 # Twins
-The tradition data structure and algorithm and the countpart in concurrency,with the performan comparasion.
+The tradition data structure and algorithm and the counterpart in concurrency,with the performance comparison.